 Spring is the time of year when we learn about plants and animals.
 You may be in the process of learning about life cycles of animals.
 For Fun Friday, we’ve decided to share this little gem with you.
 This paper plate frog kid craft is just perfect as an addition to any unit on animal life cycles.
 It has a writing component and provides lots of room for individual creativity.
 There’s even a FREE download in this post to use in your classroom!
-We apologize for the limited number of pictures.
-Pam got really excited doing this activity with her students and didn’t take as many as usual.
 Let’s get started:

 Paper Plate Frog Template(Make your own, or GET OURS FREE)